Muhsin Ertuğral: Coaching career

 On 24 April 2013, it was announced that Ertuğral would take over as the new Technical Director of Ajax Cape Town.
 This decision resulted in the direct resignation of then interim coach Jan Versleijen, who had not been notified of the new hiring.
-As a result, Ertuğral would see the Cape club through until the end of the 2012–13 Premier Soccer League season.
+As a result, Ertuğral would see the Cape club through until the end of the 2012–13 Premiership season.
 David Nyathi was announced as his assistant coach, who had previously led the Ajax CT under-19 team to the 2013 Metropolitan Premier Cup Championship, where he won the “Coach of the Tournament Award”.

+In January 2025, he was appointed Technical Director of South African Premiership side Cape Town City and interim head coach until the end of the season.
+He was dismissed in March, following a run of poor results.